appsmithorg/appsmith-docs/how-to-guides/how-to-use-redis-as-a-data-source-on-apppsmith.md

 ![Demo](../.gitbook/assets/redis-comp-demo-canvas.png)

 Thats all, now you know how to use Redis as a data source for your Appsmith application.
-GG!